jsejcksn/neocities-deno/README.md

 > - files on your device, using local paths
 > - files created from raw data

-Even though the response indicated that the uploads succeeded, you can check to actually see it, by using the `list` method from above with the `"test"` directory path that they were uploaded to:
+Even though the responses indicated that the uploads were successful, you can check to see the changes by using the `list` method from above with the `"test"` directory path that they were uploaded to:

 ```ts
 const listResult = await api.list('test');
 console.log(listResult);
 ```

-> Success confirmed:

 > ```
 > {